 Stage 1: Lead page that asks for an email address to create or restart

-Stage 2: Follow on-screen process to set up a personalized account.
+Stage 2: Follow the on-screen process to set up a personalized account.

 Stage 3: Choose movies and series that you enjoy to build a profile.